 - The body cannot make enough DHA from dietary ALA.
 Most people convert less than one half of one percent of dietary ALA into DHA.

 This conversion rate ranges from one to 10 percent, and varies by your gender, genetic profile, and overall diet.

 - Pregnant and nursing women convert larger amounts of dietary ALA into EPA and DHA (about 10 percent, versus one to five percent in their peers).

-- People who eat little or no fish and do not take fish or other marine oils rich in EPA and DHA (such as vegans) convert much larger amounts of dietary ALA into EPA and DHA, compared with people who routinely ingest significant amounts of EPA and DHA.
+- People who eat little or no fish take no fish oils rich in EPA and DHA (such as vegans) convert larger amounts of dietary ALA into EPA and DHA, compared with people who routinely ingest significant amounts of EPA and DHA.

-That study's findings highlight the value of blood testing to monitor and optimize the omega-3/omega-6 balance in people's cells.
+That highlights the value of blood testing to monitor your omega-3/omega-6 balance.